bobbybudnick/SFS-Infrastructure/README.md

 This contains among other things the postgresql database.
 This would need to be erased or renamed to reset passwords.

+15. An effort to replace all commercial computers
+Commercial computers can be expensive and a liability.
+Custom computers are more flexible with ultimately wider parts availability.
+Administration tablet will be the 6th after router.
+Monitor 2 will be the 5th after administration tablet.
+This leaves 4 commercial computers.
+2 companions are bad candidates because of how much space they save already.
+Media could be replaced by fast USB 3 SBC as AIO or laptop but with high cost.
+Monitor 3 could be replaced by a custom laptop.

 **Instructions for Incantations**
 The amount of scripts needed to enable the required functionality was a suprise.
 In a certain way these scripts are replacing typical enterprise